-The professional staffing and consulting services industry is highly competitive and fragmented with limited barriers to entry.
-We compete in national, regional, and local markets with full-service agencies and in regional and local markets with specialized contract staffing agencies and consulting businesses.
-The success of our business depends upon our ability to continually secure new consulting projects and assignment contracts from clients and to fill them with our billable professionals.
+The IT services industry is highly competitive and fragmented with limited barriers to entry.
+We compete in national, regional, and local markets with professional services firms, traditional consulting agencies, and specialized boutique industry or solutions-focused businesses.
+The success of our business depends upon our ability to continually secure new long-term consulting projects as well as shorter-term assignment contracts from clients and to fill them with our billable professionals.

 Most of our agreements with clients do not provide for exclusive use of our services and many of our agreements may be terminated at will.
 As such, clients are free to place orders with our competitors.
-If clients terminate a significant number of our staffing and consulting agreements or do not use us for future assignments and we are unable to generate new work to replace lost revenues, the growth of our business could be adversely affected, and our revenues and results of operations could be harmed.
-As a result, it is imperative to our business that we maintain positive relationships with our clients.
-In our consulting business, clients may delay or cancel bookings which may cause expected revenues to be realized in a later period or not at all.
-If we are not able to comply with performance requirements, our revenues and relationships with our clients may be adversely affected.
+If clients terminate a significant number of agreements or do not use us for future IT services support, we may be unable to generate new work to replace lost revenues.
+The growth of our business could be adversely affected, and our revenues and results of operations could be harmed.
+Specifically with regards to our longer-term consulting contracts, clients may delay or cancel bookings.
+This may cause expected revenues to be realized in a later period or not at all.
+In addition, if we are not able to comply with performance requirements laid out in the consultant contract, our revenues and client relationships may be adversely affected.
+It is therefore imperative to our continued growth that we maintain positive relationships with our clients.